Who We Are

 ld@litigationanalytics.com

-Ms. Day provides support to LAI’s economists.
+Ms. Day provides support to LAI’s economists in research and production of their work product, including research into the cost of care for individuals with disabilities as described in the life care plans of litigation experts.
 She joined LAI in 2006 after many years of working for managed health care companies, interfacing with national health insurance carriers.
 She earned her MBA from the University of Connecticut.

 Allison Smith, J.D.